The Best French Phrases for Traveling

 .
 If you are unsure whether to say ‘tu,’ you can ask the person using this question.

 5. On peut se dire ‘tu’?
-Can we say “tu”? (familiar)
+Can we say “tu” to each other? (familiar)

 2. French Salutations